ol-iver/denonavr/README.md

 ## Important change

 This library switched to async in version 0.10.0.
 All sync methods are still available for a while in order not to break too many things.
-However using those methods is ineffecient, because they use the corresponding async methods by starting and stopping an own asyncio event loop for each command.
+However using those methods is inefficient, because they use the corresponding async methods by starting and stopping its own asyncio event loop for each command.
 Please switch to `async_` methods instead.

 There are a few changes.

-When you create a new instance of `DenonAVR` there are no API calls anymore in order to not blocking things in this case.
-For an initial setup where things like type of your receiver is determined you can call `(async_)setup()` and `(async_)update()`to populate the attributes.
+When you create a new instance of `DenonAVR` there are no API calls anymore in order to not block things.
+To initialize setup of your receiver you would use`(async_)setup()` and `(async_)update()` methods to populate the attributes.
 Calling `(async_)update()` invokes a call of `async_setup()` if the instance was not setup yet.

-The methods do not return True or False anymore.
-If they run successfull, they return `None`.
-Otherwise, an exception from a class you find in `denonavr/exceptions.py` is raised.
+The methods do not return `True` or `False` anymore.
+If they run successfully, they return `None`.
+Otherwise an exception is raised from a class in [denonavr/exceptions.py](https://github.com/scarface-4711/denonavr/blob/master/denonavr/exceptions.py).

-It is not longer assumed that a command was successfull even when the receiver returns a HTTP 200.
-The reason is that this information is not reliable and the receivers return HTTP 200 at some endpoints even when a call failed.
-As an example, from now on you have to call `(async_)update()` aftern you called `(async_)power_off()` to see the `power` attribute changing.
+It is no longer assumed that a command was successful even when the receiver returns an HTTP 200.
+This is because the receiver can return an HTTP 200 from some endpoints even when the API call failed.
+As an example, you now have to call `(async_)update()` after you call `(async_)power_off()` to see the `power` attribute change.

 ## Installation